 We will need to wait for the relevant updated gov.uk pages to shed more light on what this means…

 - where an applicant has not submitted a “valid” application, the Secretary of State may give them an opportunity to rectify the mistake within a specified timescale.
 It used to be that they could only give 10 working days, but they now have discretion to give more time — or less I suppose!

-- the Secretary of State now has discretion to consider an invalid application as valid, provided the specified fee was paid and proof of identity submitted (or, if not submitted, one of the exceptions to submit a proof of identity apply – see paragraph 34(5)).
-For example, if an applicant were to submit the wrong form, or submit an incomplete form, the Secretary of State could still consider the application as if it had been submitted on the right form.
+- the Secretary of State now has discretion to consider an invalid application as valid, provided the specified fee was paid and proof of identity submitted (or, if not submitted, one of the exceptions to submit proof of identity applies – see paragraph 34(5)).
+For example, if an applicant were to submit the wrong form, or submit an incomplete form, the Secretary of State can still consider the application as if it had been submitted on the right form.

 - the Secretary of State will return an applicant’s ID while the application is outstanding, unless he “considers it necessary to retain it”.
 This is welcome news.
 Not having a passport can be problematic: it is needed to give notice of an intention to marry or sit the English language / Life in the UK tests.
 However, leaving the UK while an application is pending will still result in the application being treated as withdrawn.

 - those who want to apply for a fee waiver can apply online.
 They will need to make the fee waiver application first.
 Once that has been considered and they have received a decision by the Home Office, they will then need to make the application for leave to remain within 10 days.
 As long as the application for leave to remain is made within those 10 days, the date of the application will be the date of the fee waiver, therefore protecting those who make fee waiver applications on time from becoming overstayers.

 These changes will take effect on 1 November, and will apply to applications made on or after that date.

 Changes to part 6A of the Rules, relating to Point Based System migrants, also offer more flexibility.
 For example, officials can decide to